 Finally, you can close the settings.
 Now, it’s time to set up your stream.
 You’ll need to add your capture card input as a source in OBS, which you can do by clicking the plus button under the Sources area.
 There are a handful of settings you can tinker with when it comes to new sources, but leaving everything as default should be fine.

-If you’re craving adventure, using multiple sources and scenes can kick your streaming up a notch.
-OBS lets you scale and drag sources around the streaming window so you can employ features like overlays, webcams, and comment tickers in your stream.
-You can also use the Scenes section to add overlays during the start of your stream as well as during transitions.
+There are a variety of ways you can improve your overall streaming experience if you find yourself wanting more.
+One thing you can do is try using different sources and scenes to enhance your enjoyment.
+OBS allows users to scale and move sources around the streaming window however they please.
+With this freedom, you can easily implement cool features such as overlays, webcams, and comment tickers in your stream.
+That’s not all; you can also use the Scenes section to sprinkle overlays into the starting portions of your stream as well as throughout your transitions.

 Step 4: Start streaming

 Once everything is a go and your stream is ready for audience consumption, click Start Streaming to officially go live.
 OBS is the most popular option among earnest streamers due to its flexible nature.
 That being said, beginners may gravitate toward OBS due to comfortability and because it simplifies the process.

 Our overall favorite is Streamlabs OBS.
 We highly recommend it to everyone, as it offers an assortment of neat features, including a built-in chat, widget support, and free themes.
 Streamlabs OBS shares its source code with OBS but differs in its design in that it is specially made for streaming on Twitch and other similar streaming platforms.
 You really can’t go wrong with OBS; it will fit the bill for almost any of your streaming endeavors.

 - How to stream on an Xbox Series X

 - The best capture cards for 2021

 - How to stream on Twitch from a PC, Mac, PlayStation 4, or Xbox One

 - How to livestream on Nintendo Switch